frandieguez/frandieguez.com/content/blog/posts/2010-06-24-macbook-pro-keyboard-backlight-keys-on-ubuntu-gnulinux/index.md

 <h3>Binding keyboard keys to this script</h3>
 Now that the script works from command line without password prompting we could bind keyboard keys to this script.
 I’ll use Ubuntu-Tweak but you can use "compiz-manager" or gconf directly.

-In ubuntu-tweak we can tune our keyboard special keys under Personal &gt; Shortcuts Commands, there just set up shortcuts as you can see in the image below.
+In ubuntu-tweak we can tune our keyboard special keys under Personal > Shortcuts Commands, there just set up shortcuts as you can see in the image below.

 <a href="/assets/2010/06/ubuntu-tweak-macbook-backlight.png"><img class="aligncenter size-medium wp-image-709" title="ubuntu-tweak-macbook-backlight" alt="" src="/assets/2010/06/ubuntu-tweak-macbook-backlight-300x176.png" width="300" height="176" /></a>